 Families that want to move with continued tenant-based assistance after their first year of occupancy, must contact PHA, in writing, to request continued tenant-based rental assistance prior to providing notice to terminate the lease.
 If the family terminates the lease in accordance with its terms and these requirements, PHA will offer the family the opportunity for continued tenant-based assistance, in the form of a voucher or other comparable tenant-based rental assistance.
+If voucher or other comparable tenant-based rental assistance.
 If voucher or other comparable tenant-based assistance is not immediately available upon termination of the family's lease in the RAD UBV unit, PHA will give the family priority to receive the next available opportunity for continued tenant-based assistance subject to applicable waiting list requirements.
 If the family terminates the assisted lease before the end of the first year, the family relinquishes the opportunity for continued tenant-based assistance.